radekstepan/release-log/README.md

 A library to programmatically generate changelogs from git history and conventional commits, following the [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) preset style.
 This tool helps automate the process of creating and maintaining `CHANGELOG.md` files.
 Now written in TypeScript with type definitions included!

+It also provides utility functions for working with git tags.

 ## Features

 *   **Angular Preset Formatting:**